hiroshi-teramoto/reproduce_rrm/README.md

 ## To run the code, download zip file and in the directory, type
 ./reproduce_rrm_demo.sh

 This command computes the RRM of pentane in the shape space from the sample output files in the directory (pentane_Restruct) and output rrm_Re_pentane_AFIR.dot and rrm_Re_pentane_AFIR.png.
 For the detail of the dot format, refer to graphviz (https://graphviz.org/).
+In the script file (reproduce_rrm_demo.sh), by setting vlabel = true, the vertex labels are included in the file rrm_Re_pentane_AFIR.dot.
+Each vertex label comprises the corresponding EQ number n (EQn in the input file *EQ_list.log) or n* if it is an inversion isomer of EQn, and the permutation occuring from the reference structure (EQn or EQn*).
+Similarly, by setting elabel = true, the edge labels are included in the file rrm_Re_pentane_AFIR.dot.
+Each edge label comprises the corresponding TS number n (TSn in the input file *TS_list.log) or n* if it is an inversion isomer of TSn, and the permutation occursing from the reference structures (TSn or TSn*).

 ## Restrictions
 * Sample data of GRRM output is in the directory (pentane_Restruct).
 The files required are ***EQ_list.log, ***TS_list.log, and ***TSn.log